aekaplan/aekaplan.github.io/_posts/2013-02-01-optimize-your-images.markdown

 date: February 1, 2013
 ---

 <h2>When using images on the web, always remove unnecessary bytes.
-The smaller the image the faster the load!</h2>
+The smaller the image size the faster the load!</h2>

 <p>Here are a few simple guidelines when using Photoshop:</p>